akumarb2010/creditcard-customer-churn-prediction/README.md

 | F1-Score | The harmonic mean of precision and recall, provides a balanced measure for performance |
 | ROC-AUC | A measure of the model's ability to distinguish between customers across different probability thresholds |

-#### 5.1.3 Aligning With Business Requirements**
+#### 5.1.3 Aligning With Business Requirements

 Based on above definitions, our clear goals for models selection criteria are
-- **Reduce** False Negatives, which selecting the model with high **recall**
+- **Reduce** False Negatives, which implies selecting the model with high **recall**
-- Select the best performing model, so that bank can take required marketing steps to prevent potential customer churn prevention
+- Select the best performing model, so that bank can take required marketing steps to prevent potential customer churn
-  - So focus on model performance and hyper parameter tuning
+  - So focus on model performance/hyper parameter tuning
 - Also provide business insights regarding why customers are churning, so that banks can plan for required steps